qarnayn-dev/qarnayn_portfolio/README.md

 # Portfolio Website

+> **Note:**
-**Note:** This repository is outdated since February 2023.
-Whenever I have free time, I will work on it.
+> This repository is outdated since February 2023.
+> I have plans for keep updating all the projects that I have involved in – really busy these days ~ phew

 Welcome to my portfolio website!
 This project is a _100% original design_ created using Figma.
 I coded it from scratch using React, TypeScript and Tailwind.
 I made minimal use of UI libraries to showcase my coding skills.